This post may contain affiliate links. Please read our privacy policy.

 - Sprinkle the pulled pork with a bit of salt before serving.

-What to Serve with Slow Cooker Fall Apart Pork Butt
+What to Serve With Slow Cooker Pork Butt

 More Slow Cooker Main Course Recipes